 - That the edges of the stairs are clearly marked, especially if they are used by people with sight problems.

-Making these adjustments should ensure that the stairs are safe to use and reduce the likelihood of an accident taking place.
+Making these adjustments should ensure that the stairs are safe to use.
+It could reduce the likelihood of an accident taking place.

-The staircase should also be free of hazards and obstacles that can increase the risk of employees falling downstairs at work.
+The staircase should also be free of hazards and obstacles.
+These can increase the risk of employees falling downstairs at work.

 Here are some examples of hazards that could cause fall downstairs at work accidents: